mixxxdj/manual/source/chapters/configuration.rst

 Once you have configured your music directories and your BPM and key detection settings, press :guilabel:`OK` on the Preferences window.
 Go to the Analyze view on the left side panel of the library.
-Thiis allows you to run :term:`beatgrid`, :term:`key`, and :term:`ReplayGain` detection on tracks in advance.
+This allows you to run :term:`beatgrid`, :term:`key`, and :term:`ReplayGain` detection on tracks in advance.
 While analyzing, the progress in percentage and total queue length are shown.